Ideal Classroom Size for 35–40 Students: Dimensions, Space Standards & Design Guidelines

 22 ft × 20 ft (440 sq ft)

 Works for up to 35 students, but becomes crowded for 40.
-Movement becomes restricted and ventilation is less efficient, so this is not recommended for larger strength.
+Movement becomes restricted, and ventilation is less efficient, so this is not recommended for larger individuals.

 International bodies such as UNESCO also emphasise ventilation, natural light, and flexible seating as critical elements of classroom design.